FurkanHuman/Small-Single-Page-Algorithms/README.md

 you can calculate the numbers with the base of this code.

-- [collatz conjecture calculator](https://github.com/FurkanHuman/Small-Single-Page-Algorithms/blob/master/Python/Collatz-Calc.py "collatz conjecture calculator"):
+- [collatz conjecture calculator](https://github.com/FurkanHuman/Small-Single-Page-Algorithms/blob/master/Python/Collatz-Calc.py "collatz conjecture calculator"): with this code you can make collatz conjecture calculations. calculate negative numbers and fractional numbers.
-*(will be updated.)* with this code you can make collatz conjecture calculations. calculate negative numbers and fractional numbers.
+*(Fractions of numbers may be errors in the float number digit limit.)*

 **If you want to add to these codes or think you can make them better, please comment.**